Venue Cymru: Venue Cymru

 In July 2005 the Arcadia theatre was demolished to make way for an atrium and meeting and conference rooms adjoining the North Wales Theatre and Conference Centre.
 The building was also extended to the west.
 After the redevelopment, the venue hosted a new 1550 sqm arena, capable of hosting 1,800 seated, or 2,500 standing people, increasing the overall capacity of the venue to over 5,000 people.
 The western extension incorporated a café, restaurant and a box office, as well as office space.

 The redevelopment cost £10.7 million, which was provided by Conwy County Borough Council, the European Union's Objective One Fund program, the Arts Council of Wales, Visit Wales and the Welsh Development Agency.

 A competition to rename the building was launched in December 2005.
 Several months later, the name of Venue Cymru was chosen.
 It was re-opened on 15 January 2007 by Andrew Davies.

 On 27 August 2010, Irish vocal pop band Westlife held a concert for Where We Are Tour supporting their album Where We Are and in 2016, a solo concert by the lead vocalist Shane Filan.

+In 2018 and 2019, S4C used the venue to host and broadcast the Chwilio Am Seren national selection to find the Welsh Entry for Junior Eurovision 2018.

 The Arena space been used for live rock band performances from acts including Bloc Party, Manic Street Preachers and Feeder.

-In April 2020 Venue Cymru was handed over to Betsi Cadwaladr University Health Board where the arena was used to provide additional beds during the Covid-19 pandemic; it was named Ysbyty Enfys Llandudno.
-In May 2021 it was decommissioned, and was subsequently used as a Covid-19 vaccination centre.
+In April 2020 Venue Cymru was handed over to Betsi Cadwaladr University Health Board where the arena was used to provide additional beds during the COVID-19 pandemic; it was named Ysbyty Enfys Llandudno.
+In May 2021 it was decommissioned, and was subsequently used as a COVID-19 vaccination centre.